 We were delighted to welcome Sue North MBE and Georgia Harper, with a session that focused on ‘Working Together’.
 The Chair for this session, recorded live on Friday 5 November 2021, was Dr. Max Davie.
 This was the first of the ‘NDC Learning Series’ aimed at health professionals who come into contact with children and young people who have Neurodevelopmental conditions (NDCs).
-This series runs until Friday 17 December, for the upcoming sessions visit our Events page.

 This ‘NDC Learning Series’ is aimed at health professionals who come into contact with children and young people who have Neurodevelopmental conditions (NDCs).
 The aim is to bring you into a conversation with specialists, covering what you can do in your own practice that covers their area of expertise, and how we can work together more effectively.
 This series of webinars is present by the ACAMH Neurodevelopmental SIG and is open to all.